selimanac/defold-vsc-snippets/README.md

 ## Json Parser

-I build this snippets by using a simple Python script.
-It parses all json files from api docs and converts them to single snippet file.
-It is available in the `src` folder of [Github repo](https://github.com/selimanac/defold-vsc-snippets).
+There is a Python script which download and parse the latest version of the Defold API Reference available on [Github repo](https://github.com/selimanac/defold-vsc-snippets).